The eight stadiums across five cities and two nations that will stage the games.

 Batumi, Batumi Arena: 3 Group C games, Semi-final, Final

-Kutaisi, Shengelia Stadium: 3 Group C games, Quarter-final
+Kutaisi, Shengelia Arena: 3 Group C games, Quarter-final

 Tbilisi, Meskhi Stadium: 3 Group A games, Quarter-final